-For those wanting a gourmet getaway this summer, Lough Eske Castle are offering a package that includes two nights’ accommodation with breakfast each morning, a three course dinner in the two AA Rosette Cedars restaurant, and traditional Afternoon Tea.
+For those wanting a gourmet getaway this summer, Lough Eske Castle has it all with packages available that include accommodation with breakfast each morning, a three-course dinner in the two AA Rosette Cedars restaurant, and traditional Afternoon Tea.

 Also included is the use of the swimming pool and fitness room at the CARA Organic Beauty Spa, so it’s perfect for a pampering trip.
 There are also historical tours of the castle, complimentary bikes for you to explore the grounds, and even fishing on Lough Eske, so there is no shortage of activities.

 If it’s activities you’re looking for during your stay, Ferrycarrig Hotel in Wexford has teamed up with adventure suppliers in Wexford to create a unique ‘Adventure Escape’ break where you can build your very own adventure experience.

 Sitting on the banks of the River Slaney, guests can choose from one of ten different activities as part of their stay at Ferrycarrig including kayaking, surfing, stand-up paddle boarding, horse-riding, and touring the world’s oldest working lighthouse at Hook, all at a range of prices, with the most expensive being €49.50 per person.

 You can also enjoy dinner at Reeds Restaurant with its outdoor terrace, which puts a big emphasis on local produce.